| Up | Prev | PrevTail | Tail |

 giving the effect of a conditional transfer.

-s can only occur within the block in which the go to
+Transfers using go tos can only occur within the block in which the go to is used.
+In

 However, if a group statement occurs within a compound statement, it is possible to jump